 - Distributed computing – Horizontally scalable data distribution and processing

 - Data engineering – Making sure hot and cold data is always accessible.
-Covers data backup, security, disaster recovery
+Covers data backup, security, and disaster recovery.

-- Deployment in production mode – Migrate system into production with industry standard practices.
+- Deployment in production mode – Migrate the system into production with industry-standard practices.

-Machine Learning modeling starts with the data exist and typical components are as follows :
+Machine Learning modeling starts with the data that exists, and typical components are as follows :

-- Understand problem – Make sure an efficient way to solve the problem is ML.
-Note that not all problems solvable using ML.
+- Understand the problem – Make sure an efficient way to solve the problem is ML.
+Note that not all problems are solvable using ML.

-- Prepare data – This is an important stage with a high impact on the accuracy of ML model.
-It deals data issue like what to do with missing data for a feature?
-Replace with dummy value like zero, or mean of other values or drop the feature from model?.
-Scaling features, which make sure values of all features are in same range, is critical for many ML models.
-A lot of other techniques like polynomial feature generation is also used here to derive new features.
+- Prepare data – This is an important stage with a high impact on the accuracy of the ML model.
+Does it deal with data issues like what to do with missing data for a feature?
+Replace with a dummy value like zero, or the mean of other values or drop the feature from the model.
+Scaling features, which make sure the values of all features are in the same range, is critical for many ML models.
+A lot of other techniques, like polynomial feature generation, is also used here to derive new features.

-- Select a model and train – Model is selected based on a type of problem ( Prediction or classification etc. ) and type of feature set ( some algorithms works with a small number of instances with a large number of features and some others in other cases).
+- Select a model and train – The model is selected based on a type of problem ( Prediction or classification, etc. ) and type of feature set ( some algorithms work with a small number of instances with a large number of features and some others in other cases).

 In ML models, performance measures are crystal clear.
-Each algorithm will have a measure to indicate how well or bad the model describe the training data given.
-For example, RME(Root Mean Square Error) is used in Linear Regression as an indication of an error in model.
+Each algorithm will have a measure to indicate how well or bad the model describes the training data given.
+For example, RME(Root Mean Square Error) is used in Linear Regression as an indication of an error in the model.

-- Development methodology – Data Science projects are aligned more like an engineering project with clearly defined milestones.
-But ML projects are more of research like, which start with a hypothesis and trying to get it proved with data available.
+Development methodology – Data Science projects are aligned more like engineering projects with clearly defined milestones.
+But ML projects are more research-like, which starts with a hypothesis and trying to get it proved with the data available.

-- Visualization – Visualisation in general Data Science represents data directly using any popular graphs like bar, pie etc. But in ML, visualizations also used represents a mathematical model of training data.
-For example, visualizing confusion matrix of a multiclass classification helps to quickly identify false positives and negatives.
+Visualization – Visualisation in general Data Science represents data directly using any popular graphs like bars, pie, etc. But in ML, visualizations are also used to represent a mathematical model of training data.
+For example, visualizing the confusion matrix of a multiclass classification helps to quickly identify false positives and negatives.

-Python and R are the most used language in Machine Learning world.
-Nowadays Python is gaining more momentum as new deep learning researchers are mostly converted to python.SQL also plays an important role in data exploration phase of ML
+Python and R are the most used language in the Machine Learning world.
+Nowadays, Python is gaining more momentum as new deep learning researchers are mostly converted to python.SQL also plays an important role in the data exploration phase of ML.